The best business credit cards

 For spending outside Amazon you’ll get 0.5% – the same as with the Gold card.

-The Amazon Rewards you earn can be redeemed on Amazon or Amazon Business, and American Express tell me you can also apply them to your credit card statement to reduce what you pay.
+The Amazon Rewards you earn can be redeemed on Amazon or Amazon Business, and American Express says that you can also apply them to your credit card statement to reduce what you pay.
 Of course, using them on Amazon means you can technically use them for personal purchases.

 Personally I’d only go for this if you already use Prime Business and will hit the minimum spend to make it fee free.